OriginTrail/ReadTheDocs/source/wallet-setup.rst

 =======================

 Each node in the OriginTrail network is assigned an identity that represents it on the network.
-For the nodes to be able to interact via the OriginTrail protocol, they need to poses TRAC tokens, as well as Ether assigned to their identity.
-TRAC tokens are tokens based on the ERC20 token standard, and can be handled by any ERC20 supporting Ethereum wallet.
+For the nodes to be able to interact via the OriginTrail protocol, they need to posess TRAC tokens, as well as Ether assigned to their identity.
+TRAC tokens are tokens based on the ERC-20 token standard, and can be handled by any ERC-20 supporting Ethereum wallet.

 To setup a node and it's identity on the OriginTrail mainnet, you will need TRAC and ETH.
 In case you want to test out the node and setup process, we suggest you do it on OriginTrail Testnet